Skip to content ↓

 Reminders:

-Your child should read to an adult for 15 minutes three times a week and independently every day.
-It is also important that an adult reads to your child regularly.
+• Your child should read for at least 10 minutes every day.
+Across the week, this should be a combination of independent reading and reading to an adult.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
-Their bookbag should come to school every day.
+Their book-bag should come into school every day.

-If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
-If your child has had an upset stomach, they can return to school when they are better.
+• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+If your child has an upset stomach, they should return when they are feeling better.
 Please try to book medical appointments outside the school day and note that family holidays will not be authorised.

 Diary Dates